Azure/remote-monitoring-services-java/device-telemetry/README.md

 on Mac/Linux to set up the environment variables needed to run the service locally.
 If using envornemnt variables, this service requires the following environment variables to be set:
-- PCS_DEVICETELEMETRY_DOCUMENTDB_CONNSTRING - the connection string for the Azure DocumentDB backend
+- PCS_TELEMETRY_DOCUMENTDB_CONNSTRING - the connection string for the Azure DocumentDB backend
 - PCS_STORAGEADAPTER_WEBSERVICE_URL - the url for
   the [Storage Adapter Webservice](https://github.com/Azure/pcs-storage-adapter-dotnet) used for key value storage